falcony-io/sqlalchemy-searchable/docs/index.rst

 =====================

-SQLAlchemy-Searchable provides FullText search capabilities for SQLAlchemy models.
-Currently it only supports PostgreSQL.
+SQLAlchemy-Searchable provides `full text search`_ capabilities for SQLAlchemy_ models.
+Currently it only supports PostgreSQL_.

 QuickStart
 ----------